iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 ***protectedData (required)***

-The address of the protected data supplied by the user.
+The ethereum address of the protected data supplied by the user.

 ***authorizedApp (required)***
 The address of the application you wish to authorize to process the `protectedData` within a secure execution environment.
 You may specify either a single application or an application whitelist.
 To specify a whitelist, you provide the ETH address of an [iExec Whitelist Smart Contract](https://github.com/iExecBlockchainComputing/whitelist-smart-contract/tree/main).
 This smart contract aggregates multiple application versions.
 This allows you to introduce new versions of your application without needing to grant access for the `protectedData` each time you do so.